farhannaqib/OpenGrapher/README.md

-# Grapher (name is work in progress)
+# OpenGrapher

-graphing visualizer in C++
+A graphing visualizer in C++

 Completed product should have the following implemented:

 - Parser
-- Interpreter/Equation Solver
+- Interpreter/Expression Solver
 - GUI using OpenGL